 CUSOM employs sufficient faculty to include osteopathic physicians, basic scientists and other professionals to carry out the Mission of the school, deliver the curriculum, and meet the needs of the students.
-Faculty will include those holding DO, MD, PhD, PharmD, JD, MBA, MS, and MPH, or related degrees as approved by the Dean and consistent with University standards.
-In order to maintain the quality of academic programs expected at Campbell University, faculty are responsible for student education including osteopathic philosophy and treatment.
+Faculty will include those holding DO, MD, PhD, PharmD, JD, EdD, MBA, MS, and MPH degrees or related degrees as approved by the Dean and consistent with University standards.
+Faculty are responsible for student education including Osteopathic Core Competencies to maintain the quality of academic programs expected at Campbell University.